Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 “Requests for such exemptions will be rare and must be approved in advance,” the statement said.

 On Tuesday, Maine Attorney General Aaron Frey warned that his office would consider legal and administrative action against health care providers who administer shots to unsuitable individuals.
-The reprimand was in response to some high profile violations of those guidelines, including at MaineGeneral offering vaccines to donors as part of a clinical trial and MaineHealth vaccinating overseas contractors who were hired to fight a unionization campaign among nurses.
+The reprimand was in response to several high-profile violations of those guidelines, including MaineGeneral providing vaccines to donors as part of a clinical trial and MaineHealth vaccinating overseas contractors who were hired to fight a unionization campaign among nurses.

 Dr. James Jarvis, who heads Northern Light Health’s COVID-19 incident command, said the extra dose has not been a problem at their clinics across the state.
 The Northern Light Mass Vaccination Clinic at Bangor Cross Insurance Center is delivering more than 1,000 shots a day and, with the recent opening of a second “pod” inside the center of the arena, can administer up to 5,000 per day as supplies allow.